 Is assault on a family member in Texas a felony?
-Courts are tough on charges for assault on a family member in Texas, and while first time offenders occasionally get off with a Class A misdemeanor, repeat offenders will certainly be given felonies that come with heavy jail time, fines, and other domestic violence specific restrictions upon conviction.
+Courts are tough on charges for assault on a family member, and while first-time offenders occasionally get off with a Class A misdemeanor, repeat offenders will certainly be given felonies that come with heavy jail time, fines, and other domestic violence-specific restrictions upon conviction.

 In the interest of protecting everyone involved, arrests are often made before law enforcement has all of the facts.
-If you have been falsely accused of assault and battery you need an attorney who will listen to your side, who isn’t afraid to go to trial, who will bring to light the facts.
-Mark Thiessen of Thiessen Law Firm is Board Certified in Criminal Law by the Texas Board of Legal Specialization, and has experience giving aggressive defense to individuals in sensitive situations.
+If you have been falsely accused of assault and battery, you need an attorney who will listen to your side, who isn’t afraid to go to trial, and who will bring to light the facts.

-The difference between assault and aggravated assault usually lies in the severity of the damage sustained, although there are a number of aggravating factors that can upgrade a charge.
+The difference between assault and aggravated assault usually lies in the severity of the damage sustained by the victim, although there are a number of aggravating factors that can upgrade a charge.

 - Injury is caused to another party intentionally, knowingly, or recklessly